rrgweb/rrgweb.github.io/_pages/dmrinfo.md

 [Hytera MD785G User Manual]({{ site.url }}/assets/pdf/Hytera_MD785G_UM.pdf) "note this is the full manual not the short version that comes with the Tranceiver"

 [Hytera MD785G CPS Guide]({{ site.url }}/assets/pdf/Hytera_DMR_CPS_Guide_1.pdf)  "Guide to the codeplug & programming"

+> Note: Ridgeway Repeater Group are not responsible for the content of external sites.